Get help today 888-341-7785 or sign up for 24/7 text support.

 What happens when you enter tobacco addiction treatment?

-3. Therapy and Medications.
-Based on the high success rates of combining pharmacological support with behavioral therapies, you will likely begin engaging in intensive therapy and counseling – both in individual and group contexts.
+- Therapy and Medications.
+Based on the high success rates of combining pharmacological support with behavioral therapies, you will likely begin engaging in therapy and counseling – both in individual and group contexts.

-Remaining smoke-free over the long haul is a greater challenge than a one-time quitting.
+Remaining smoke-free over the long haul can be challenging.
 Nicotine addiction can lead to frequent episodes of chronic relapse even after quitting – often requiring multiple attempts to quit for good.
 As with overcoming other substance dependences, you are never “cured” of a smoking addiction.

 You can, however, strengthen your skills to overcome smoking urges and sustain the ongoing process of recovery.
 The longer a smoking cessation protocol is followed, the better the outcomes for living a tobacco-free life.